 Swamps move slowly and are commonly covered by different vegetation types.
-Most contain large grasses, reeds, sedge, heather, myrtles, and even small trees protruding out of the water.
+Most contain large grasses, reeds, sedges, heather, myrtles, and even small trees protruding out of the water.
 Humans use reeds to craft various items.

 Cypress and hardwood trees sometimes grow in swamps.

-There are two main types of swamps: saltwater, found in the coastal areas, and freshwater swamps found inland.
+There are two main types of swamps: saltwater, found in coastal areas, and freshwater swamps found inland.